 The candidates who clear the Prelims become eligible for the Main stage of the exam.
 The Main stage of the KAS exam consists of a written examination and a personality test (interview).
 Hence, in effect, the KPSC KAS exam pattern is modelled quite closely on the lines of the UPSC IAS exam.

 - Prelims – 2 papers -objective type questions

 - Mains – 9 papers – essay/descriptive type

 Exam Pattern of KAS Prelims 2020

 The tentative date for the first stage of the KPSC KAS exam 2020 is still to be released by the Karnataka Public Service Commission (KPSC.)
-However, the commission has recently released the revised date for KPSC KAS 2017-18 according to which prelims exam is now going to take place on 2nd August 2020.
+KPSC KAS Prelims 2017-18 took place on 24th August 2020.